 Origin and History

 The Senegal parrot is native to the woodlands of central western Africa.
-The Senegal is a member of the Poicephalus genus of parrots, a group that includes 10 species from central Africa, identified by stocky bodies, short tails, and relatively large heads and beaks.
+The Poicephalus genus of parrots is a group that includes 10 species from central Africa, identified by stocky bodies, short tails, and relatively large heads and beaks.

-Like other parrots, this bird is listed on Appendix 2 of The Convention on the International Trade in Endangered Species (CITES).
-Trade of birds trapped in the wild is illegal, but fortunately, the Senegal breeds very well in captivity.
+The trade of these birds trapped in the wild is illegal; fortunately, Senegals breed well in captivity.
 Prospective owners usually have no trouble finding captive-bred pets.

 Hand-fed Senegals make extraordinary pets and are known for being comical and entertaining.

-They are colorful, relatively small, and can talk and mimic, although they tend to be considerably quieter than many other parrot species.
-Most well-socialized Senegals have very friendly personalities, but potential owners should be aware that Senegals have a tendency to become "one person" birds, and may not desire interaction with other family members.
+Most well-socialized Senegals have amiable personalities, but potential owners should be aware that Senegals have a tendency to become "one person" birds and may not desire interaction with other family members.
 While this is not always true, it does happen on occasion.
 Having all of the members of the family interacting with your Senegal will help ensure that this one-person bonding doesn't occur.